Headphones come in many different designs but fall into four distinct types: over-ear, on-ear, earbuds, and in-ear.

-What it is: Over-Ear headphones typically have thick headbands and large ear cups that fully encompass the ears.
+What are over-ear headphones?
+Over-ear headphones typically have thick headbands and large ear cups that fully encompass the ears.

-Who should buy it: Listeners who want an easy-to-achieve comfortable fit and don't mind the larger headphone size.
+Who should buy over-ear headphones?
+Listeners who want an easy-to-achieve comfortable fit and don't mind the larger headphone size.

-What it is: On-Ear headphones are usually more compact than over-ear designs.
+What are on-ear headphones?
+On-ear headphones are usually more compact than over-ear designs.
 They have smaller ear cups that rest on the ears and also slightly less bass.

-Who should buy it: Listeners who want a decently comfortable fit in a more compact design.
+Who should buy on-ear headphones?
+Listeners who want a decently comfortable fit in a more compact design.

-What it is: Earbuds are small, ultra-portable headphones with ear bud tips, that rest at the edge of the ear canal.
+What are earbuds?
+Earbuds are small, ultra-portable headphones with earbud tips, that rest at the edge of the ear canal.

-Who should buy it: Listeners who want an ultra-portable design and find an in-ear fit uncomfortable.
+Who should buy earbuds?
+Listeners who want an ultra-portable design and find an in-ear fit uncomfortable.

-What it is: In-ear headphones are also ultra-portable with small ear bud tips, which are inserted into the ear canal.
+What are in-ear headphones?
+In-ear headphones are also ultra-portable with small earbud tips, which are inserted into the ear canal.

-Who should buy it: Listeners who want an ultra-portable design and are comfortable with the in-ear fit.
+Who should buy in-ear headphones?
+Listeners who want an ultra-portable design and are comfortable with the in-ear fit.

 Comfort is a headphone’s ability to provide a physically pleasant listening experience which does not cause soreness or pain over time.
 Comfort is subjective and will depend on the listener’s ability to achieve the intended fit for the type of headphone they have chosen.